VAT guide for Shopify stores in the UK

 If the total value of your sales to any EU member state is above the threshold, you must register for VAT in that country and charge their rate of VAT on sales to customers in that country.

 If you breach the threshold by selling to multiple countries, registering for VAT in each EU member state can become admin heavy.
-In this case, you can choose to use the One-Stop Shop (OSS) Union scheme, which means you still charge VAT at the countries rate in which you are selling, but you only have to report on one OSS VAT return.
+In this case, you can choose to use the One-Stop Shop (OSS) Union scheme, which means you still charge VAT at the rate of the country in which you are selling, but you only have to report on one OSS VAT return.

 Shopify allows you to set these tax settings for individual VAT registrations and automatically charge the correct taxes to your EU customers.